IMPORTANT: If you are

-If you are planning to take a course: Open a case with Cal Student Central to have the coursework assessed for transferability before enrolling.
-Review the Transfer Credit page.
+If you are planning to take a course: Review Central Evaluation Unit's Transfer Credit: Course Evaluation page to review criteria for transferability.
+If you believe your coursework may be transferable, open a case with Cal Student Central to have the coursework assessed before enrolling.
+Review the L&S Advising Transfer Credit page as well to better understand limitations on transfer credit.
 Please note that quarter units will be converted to semester units upon transfer.

 If you have already taken the coursework: Contact the institution at which you took the course to request your transcript be submitted to UC Berkeley.
-More information on the Admissions’ Submitting Transcripts page.
+See the Central Evaluation Unit’s website for Submitting Transcripts.

 See additional instructions below to have coursework assessed for major requirements and L&S requirements like Essential Skills and Seven-Course breadth.